Vaccinations

 Shingles Vaccination

-The vaccine's effect diminishes with age, therefore people aged 80 or older aren't eligible to receive the vaccine.
+People aged 80 or over The vaccine's effect diminishes with age, therefore people aged 80 or older aren't eligible to receive the vaccine.